mumuki/mulang/edl/README.md

 * `assigns`: accepts a matcher that matches the assigned value
 * `calls`: accepts a matcher that matches the passed arguments
+* `declares attribute`: accepts a matcher that matches the initial value
 * `declares class`: accepts a matcher that matches any of the body expressions
+* `declares entry point`: accepts a matchers that matches the entry point body
 * `declares function`: accepts a matcher that matches any of the body expressions
 * `declares interface`: accepts a matcher that matches any of the body expressions
 * `declares method`: accepts a matcher that matches any of the body expressions